ardatan/graphql-tools/website/docs/schema-wrapping.md

 ### wrapSchema

-Given a `GraphQLSchema` and an array of `Transform` objects, `wrapSchema` produces a new schema with those transforms applied.
+Given a `GraphQLSchema` and an array of `Transform` objects, `wrapSchema` produces a new schema with the `transformSchema` methods applied.

 Delegating resolvers are generated to map from new schema root fields to old schema root fields.
 These automatic resolvers should be sufficient, so you don't have to implement your own.

 The delegating resolvers will apply the operation transforms defined by the `Transform` objects.
 Each provided `transformRequest` functions will be applies in reverse order, until the request matches the original schema.
 The `tranformResult` functions will be applied in the opposite order until the result matches the final gateway schema.

+In advanced cases, transforms may wish to create additional delegating root resolvers (for example, when hoisting a field into a root type).
+This is also possible.
+The wrapping schema is actually generated twice -- the first run results in a possibly non-executable version, while the second execution also includes the result of the first one within the `transformedSchema` argument so that an executable version with any new proxying resolvers can be created.

 Remote schemas can also be wrapped!
 In fact, this is the primary use case.
 See documentation regarding [remote schemas](/docs/remote-schemas/) for further details about remote schemas.
 Note that as explained there, when wrapping remote schemas, you will be wrapping a subschema config object, and the array of transforms should be defined on that object rather than as a second argument to `wrapSchema`.